 DAYS 4–5: Bamfield Marine Sciences Centre/Deer Group Islands

-An early morning beach walk kicks off Day 4, as we take advantage of low tide to explore the world of diverse creatures like giant green anemones, lemon nudibranchs, bat stars, giant gumboot chitons, frilled dog whelks, peanut worms, purple encrusting sponges and iridescent seaweeds.
-We heave anchor and sail across Imperial Eagle Channel to the historic fishing community of Bamfield.
+An early morning beach walk kicks off Day 4 as we take advantage of low tide to explore a world of diverse creatures, such as giant green anemones, lemon nudibranchs, bat stars, giant gumboot chitons, frilled dog whelks, peanut worms, purple encrusting sponges, and iridescent seaweeds.
+We’ll then heave anchor and sail across Imperial Eagle Channel to the historic fishing community of Bamfield.
 Here we’ll stroll the boardwalk and visit the Bamfield Marine Sciences Centre before anchoring for the night in the Deer Group Islands.
 We are now in the traditional territory of the Huu-ay-aht First Nation.
 In the past, the Huu-ay-aht drew all they required from the wilderness and wildlife of this exceptionally productive environment.

 DAY 6: Disembark at Ucluelet

-Looking to squeeze every last drop out of this expedition, we’ll take a final morning shore walk or zodiac excursion before sailing back to Ucluelet, all the while keeping our eyes peeled for sea otters, whales, and seabirds as we return to port to say our reluctant farewells prior to disembarkation.
+Looking to squeeze every last drop out of this expedition, we’ll take a final morning shore walk or Zodiac excursion before sailing back to Ucluelet, all the while keeping our eyes peeled for sea otters, whales, and seabirds as we return to port to say our reluctant farewells before disembarkation.

 2017 Expedition Dates and Availability